 I love making stuff; it gives me a chance to be creative and resourceful.
 I particularly like using upcycled objects to build my robots.
 It’s great the way an old tin or some packaging can be given a new lease of life when used with some technology.
 I also like physical computing because you get to handle different components.
 The things that I make and projects that I have worked on have given me opportunities to experiment, invent, discover, share, network, collaborate, challenge myself and grow.

 What’s the first project or invention you ever worked on?

 The first project/invention I worked on was a time machine/spaceship that I made with my dad.
-It ended up being quite big, so I wasn’t able to keep it for as long as I would’ve liked to.
+It ended up being quite big, so I wasn’t able to keep it for as long as I would have liked to.

 You won the ‘best working device’ for the Micro: bit 1st Birthday Challenge.
 Can you tell us a bit more about this project?

-Have you ever had a tough time with a project?
-How did you end up working through it?
+Have you ever had a tough time with a project and how did you end up working through it?

 Can you describe your maker space?

 My maker space is made up of two long workbenches, two high but comfy stools (so there’s always room for someone else to join in) and two adjustable lamps in case it starts getting dark.
 It’s actually an inviting little area just to have a sit down in when I get back from school.
 There is always a range of different projects on the workbenches so I can choose which one I feel like doing.
 I think it’s important to have an area or place that you can go to and do the things you like.